Discovery Day

 Discovery Day is the name of several holidays commemorating the discovery of land, gold, and other significant national discoveries.

 The Bahamas

 The Bahamas Discovery Day was a public holiday on October 12, that celebrated the arrival of Christopher Columbus in the New World in 1492.
 It coincided with the Columbus Day celebrations of many other countries in the Americas.
 Columbus's initial landfall was on the now-unknown island of Guanahani in the Bahamas in 1492.

-It was last observed as a holiday in 2012 and has been replaced by National Heroes Day holiday, which is a public holiday observed on the second Monday in October.
+It was last observed as a holiday in 2012 and has been replaced by National Heroes' Day holiday, which is a public holiday observed on the second Monday in October.

 Brazil

 In Brazil, Discovery Day is observed on April 22 each year.
 This date commemorates the day when Pedro Álvares Cabral became the first European to land in Brazil in 1500 (although this discovery is contested by some).

 Canada

 In Yukon, Discovery Day is a public holiday on the third Monday in August commemorating the anniversary of the discovery of gold in 1896, which started the Klondike Gold Rush.

 In Newfoundland and Labrador, it is observed on the Monday nearest June 24 and commemorates John Cabot's discovery of Newfoundland in 1497.
 In June 2020, it was announced that the name of the holiday would be changed in consultation with Indigenous groups in the province.
+As of 2023 no new name has been assigned, and it still has the temporarily designated name of "June Holiday".